learn-co-curriculum/jsdom-mod-the-dom-tree-readme/README.md

 3. Adjust a property of the selected element(s)

-In previous lessons we were given the command to find the HTML element we wanted to delete.
+In previous lessons we were given the command to find the HTML element we wanted to delete: `document.querySelector(_selector_).remove()`.
 In this lesson, we'll learn the _methods_ on the DOM we need to use  to find (or "select") the HTML element.
+In later lessons we'll learn other methods, like `remove()` to change the elements.

-To understand those _methods_, we need to take a quick moment to talk about how the DOM tree (i.e. what we see in the 'Elements' panel of our DevTools) is used to help the DOM's _methods_ find the right nodes.
+To understand those "finding" _methods_, we need to take a quick moment to talk about how the DOM tree (i.e. what we see in the 'Elements' panel of our DevTools) is used to help the DOM's _methods_ find the right nodes.

 ## Objectives

+1. Describe How the DOM Works as a Tree
+2. Define the Computer Science Version of "Tree"
-1. Ask the DOM to find or "select" an HTML element or elements in the rendered page
+3. Ask the DOM to find or "select" an HTML element or elements in the rendered page
-2. Remove the selected element(s) or insert a new element (and / or)
+4. Remove the selected element(s) or insert a new element (and / or)
-3. Adjust a property of the selected element(s)
+5. Adjust a property of the selected element(s)

 ## Define the Computer Science Version of "Tree"